developer-zebra/developer-zebra-site/src/oemconfig/9-1/setup/index.md

 Zebra OEMConfig is an administrative tool for performing Actions and settings configurations on Zebra devices running Android.
 OEMConfig works with Zebra's [Mobility Extensions Management System (known simply as MX)](/mx/overview), an XML-based communication framework for managing the capabilities and behaviors of Zebra devices.

-OEMConfig is not pre-installed on Zebra devices; it must be installed through the Google Play store before it can be used to perform Actions and settings configurations.
-These activities are typically done using an EMM.
+OEMConfig is not pre-installed on Zebra devices; it must be installed through the Google Play store before it can be used to perform Actions and configure settings.
+These activities are typically done using an Enterprise Mobility Management (EMM) or Unified Endpoint Management (UEM) system.

 ### System Requirements